-2) represent businesses, including small businesses, or organizations representing businesses described in this clause, that provide employment opportunities that, at a minimum, include high-quality, work-relevant training and development in in-demand industry sectors or occupations in the local area; and, 3) are appointed from among individuals nominated by local business organizations and business trade associations. - (b) Workforce Representatives Not less than 20% of the members of the board shall be representatives of the workforce within the local area, who: 1) shall include representatives of labor organizations, who have been nominated by local labor federations, or other representatives of employees; 2) shall include a representatives, who shall be a member of a labor organization or a training director, from a joint labor-management apprenticeship program, or if no such joint program exists in the area, such a representatives of an apprenticeship program in the area, if such a program exists; 3) may include representatives of community based organizations that have demonstrated experience and expertise in addressing the employment needs of individuals with barriers to employment, including organizations that serve veterans or that provide or support competitive integrated employment for individuals with disabilities; and 4) may include representatives of organizations that have demonstrated experience and expertise in addressing the employment, training, or education needs of eligible youth, including representatives or organizations that serve out-of-school youth.

-- (c) Education and Training Representatives The board shall include representatives of entities administering education and training activities in the local area, who: 1) shall include a representatives of eligible providers administering adult education and literacy activities under title II; 2) shall include a representative of institutions of higher education providing workforce investment activities (including community colleges); and, 3) may include representatives of local education agencies, and of community-based organizations with demonstrated experience and expertise in addressing the education or training needs of individuals with barriers to employment. - (d) Government and Economic Development Representatives The board shall include representatives of governmental and economic and community development entities serving the local area, who: 1) shall include a representative of economic and community development entities; 2) shall include an appropriate representative from the State employment service office under the Wagener-Peyser Act (29 U.S.C.
+- (b) Workforce Representatives Not less than 20% of the members of the board shall be representatives of the workforce within the local area, who: 1) shall include representatives of labor organizations, who have been nominated by local labor federations, or other representatives of employees; 2) shall include a representative, who shall be a member of a labor organization or a training director, from a joint labor-management apprenticeship program, or if no such joint program exists in the area, such a representative of an apprenticeship program in the area, if such a program exists; 3) may include representatives of community based organizations that have demonstrated experience and expertise in addressing the employment needs of individuals with barriers to employment, including organizations that serve veterans or that provide or support competitive integrated employment for individuals with disabilities; and 4) may include representatives of organizations that have demonstrated experience and expertise in addressing the employment, training, or education needs of eligible youth, including representatives or organizations that serve out-of-school youth. - (c) Education and Training Representatives The board shall include representatives of entities administering education and training activities in the local area, who: 1) shall include a representative of eligible providers administering adult education and literacy activities under title II; 2) shall include a representative of institutions of higher education providing workforce investment activities (including community colleges); and, 3) may include representatives of local education agencies, and of community-based organizations with demonstrated experience and expertise in addressing the education or training needs of individuals with barriers to employment. - (d) Government and Economic Development Representatives The board shall include representatives of governmental and economic and community development entities serving the local area, who: 1) shall include a representative of economic and community development entities; 2) shall include an appropriate representative from the State employment service office under the Wagner-Peyser Act (29 U.S.C.
 49 et seq.) serving the local area; 3) shall include an appropriate representative of the programs carried out under title I of the Rehabilitation Act of 1973 (29 U.S.C.
 720 et seq.), other than section 112 or part C of that title (29 U.S.C.
-732, 741), serving the local area; may include representatives or agencies or entities administering programs serving the local area relating to transportation, housing, and public assistance; and, 5) may include representatives or philanthropic organizations serving the local area.
+732, 741), serving the local area; 4) may include representatives of agencies or entities administering programs serving the local area relating to transportation, housing, and public assistance; and, 5) may include representatives of philanthropic organizations serving the local area.